This post may contain affiliate links. Please see our disclosure policy.

 A quick and easy breakfast that delivers!
 Apple Cinnamon Muffins are a kid-friendly breakfast you can make ahead to enjoy throughout the week.
 These deliciously moist and fluffy muffins are loaded with apples, cinnamon, and brown sugar for the perfect amount of sweetness!
 Cozy and perfect for the fall, or any time of year.
+They’re also one of those apple recipes you’ll want to keep on repeat in your kitchen.

 It’s time for easy breakfast recipes that you can make ahead to prepare for a busy week!
 This addition is in the form of these glorious apple cinnamon muffins.
 The kind that smell amazing while baking, and taste cozy with some cinnamon spice and warm apples.
 The oatmeal crumb topping seals it altogether.

 I love this time of year when I get reacquainted with my oven after abandoning it all summer.
-I especially enjoy baking with apples and fun breakfast recipes like Caramel Apple Bread and Apple Coffee Cake!
+I especially enjoy baking with apples and fun breakfast recipes like Caramel Apple Bread and Apple Coffee Cake!!!

 How to make Apple Cinnamon Muffins